 All of those sentences have active verbs.
 We can also say that they are in the active voice.

-When the subject of the sentence is receiving the action, the sentence is written in the passive voice.
+When the subject of the sentence is receiving the action of the verb, the sentence is written in the passive voice.

-Look over these sentences and notice that the subjects are not doing anything.
+Look over the sentences below and notice that the subjects are not doing anything.
 They are not performing the action of the verb.
 They are the ones receiving the action.

 This scarf was made by my grandma.

 The test was taken by the class.